TahaAslani/RandomTextEdit/README.md

 ## Usage

-Insert a random word between each 2 words with probability of 50% and permute the words.
+Insert a random word between every 2 words with a probability of 50% and permute the words.
 ```
 python RandomTextEdit.py --input_file in.txt --output_file out.txt --insert 0.5 --permutation True --seed 42 --verbose True
 ```

-Randomly delete each word with probability of 50% and permute the words.
+Randomly delete each word with a probability of 50% and permute the words.
 ```
 python RandomTextEdit.py --input_file in.txt --output_file out.txt --delete 0.5
 ```

-Randomly replace each word (with probability of 50%) with a ransom word and permute the words.
+Randomly replace each word (with a probability of 50%) with a ransom word and permute the words.
 ```
 python RandomTextEdit.py -i in.txt -o out.txt -r 0.5 -p True
 ```